Spiritual Resources > the Paranormal > Hypnosis and Hypnotism

-The ancients of many lands used hypnosis, especially in India, Persia and Mesopotamia.
-They usually used it on themselves, and usually without mysterious window-dressing.
+The ancients of many lands used simple hypnosis, especially in India, Persia and Mesopotamia.
+They usually used it on themselves, brought on by herbal drugs, and usually without mysterious window-dressing.
 Some popular legends covered it in terms of the (already-familiar) image of the magic spell.
 (The common element there is that hypnotism, like the supposed spell, typically involves spoken words which then influence someone's behavior.)

 Hypnotism was introduced to popular culture by Austrian pseudo-scientist Franz Anton Mesmer (1734-1815).
 Mesmer's field, that of magnetism and electricity, was the alchemy of his day.
 He believed that the hypnotic state was an effect of magnetism on the fluids of the body, and set up some fairly hokey demonstrations that for a while seemed to have trendy Paris... well... mesmerized.
 Mesmer's demonstrations were quickly picked up by "magnetizers", mostly occultists and entertainment magicians, because people found it so interesting.
 Stage hypnotists are still popular today, often wrapping it in the still-hokey trappings of magic.
 Though Mesmer's theories were soon disproved (by, among others, US Founding Father Benjamin Franklin), his fame caused scientists to study the phenomenon of hypnosis he was pointing to.
 In 1842, English eye scientist James Braid gave it the name 'hypnosis', from a Greek word for 'sleep'.
 Jean-Martin Charcot brought it to modern investigative scientific study, and Yale professor Clark Hull's work in the 1930s did much to develop a scientific understanding of it.
 Today, the study of hypnosis is closely tied into brain science.
 Since the hypnotic state changes the way the brain processes information, it teaches scientists about the patterns of certain activities in the brain, when matched to the modern technologies for brain scans.
 Most noteworthy are the changes in the way the anterior cingulate cortex operates under hypnosis.
 Specifics about this are still unclear.